I may get paid commission for purchases made after clicking a link in this post.

 If this is the case, rewrite your monthly goals to take into account these changes.

-It’s my experience that it is far better to tackle things like this, than to just push everything back.
+In my experience, it is far better to readjust your plan like this, rather than to just keep pushing everything back.

-If you push everything back, you are constantly feel like you are behind on your plan and that feeling makes you less motivated and productive.
+If you push everything back, you will constantly feel like you are behind on your plan… and that ‘playing constant catchup’ feeling will almost certainly make you feel demotivated, overwhelmed and stressed out… and, as a result, you will become less productive and be more inclined to give up on your plans altogether.

 A new project comes up that seems more important

-It’s almost inevitable that, during the year something else will come up that is (or at least seems to be) super important and which you feel should take precedence over everything you’ve already got planned.
+It’s almost inevitable that, sometime during the year, something else will come up that is (or at least seems to be) super important and which you feel should take precedence over everything you’ve already got planned.

-If this happens, the best thing you can do is evaluate this new project in light of the monthly goals/projects you’ve already got planned.
-Tell yourself if you do this new thing, one of the other things has to come off.
-This will firstly help you discern if this new project is really that important (or if you just have shiny object syndrome) and secondly this will help you make a practical decision as to how to fit this new project in.
+If this happens, the best thing to do is evaluate this new project in light of the monthly goals/projects you’ve already got planned.
+Tell yourself that, if you do this new thing, one of the other things has to come off your plan.
+Firstly, this will help you discern if the new ‘must do’ project is really that important (or if you just have shiny new object syndrome!), and secondly, this will help you make a practical decision as to how to fit this new project in.

-Again, if you decide to proceed with this new project, you should rewrite your ‘Monthly Goals for 2019’ to reflect this, and the changes you’ve made to accommodate this.
-If you have had to remove a project from your monthly goals list, add it onto the list for 2020 (assuming it’s still important to you.)
+Again, if you decide to proceed with this new project, you should rewrite your ‘Monthly Goals for 2023’ to reflect the changes you’ve made to accommodate this new project.
+If you have had to remove a project from your monthly goals list, add it onto the list for 2024 (assuming it’s still important to you.)

-If you decide this project is ‘not for now’ add it to your list for 2020 and continue with the plan you originally made.
+If you decide this new project is ‘not for now’, add it to your list for 2024 and continue with the action plan you originally made.

 Even if everything goes swimmingly (and especially if it doesn’t), it’s good to conduct a quarterly review of your monthly goals.